 Tomorrow is Canada day li'l bro.
 Li'l bro is how you signed off your emails or the cards you sent me.
 You remember I told you about my first Canada Day here?
 I told you I cried the whole time.
 I told you how I wished we could have a National Day as well.
 A day when we could go out, drink, scream our heads off and be happy.
 Just be happy.
 You said " and feel the unity".
 I was talking to you on the phone.
 I told you about the fire works, people with their lawn chairs, families hanging out, kids having fun, couples kissing and I said at the end "how I wish next year we could celebrate it together".
 That next year never came.
 It's my 10th Canada Day here.
 I can't help but think about all the social science and community development theories I have come to learn in these years.
 I cant help but think what a carefully planned job it is to kill the spirit of a nation or even worse, to make it sick, so sick that nothing can cure it.
 This is what they have done to our land my li'l bro.

-I will celebrate Canada Day tomorrow with people most of whom take what they have for granted.
-Things like being allowed to celebrate their national day, to dance, to sing, to have boy friends and girl friends, to drink beer under the blue sky, to swim in a lake, to say what they want and not be sent to jail for it, you know simple little things.
+I will celebrate the Canada Day tomorrow with people most of whom take what they have for granted.
+Things like being allowed to celebrate their national day, to dance, to sing, to have boy friends and girl friends, to drink beer under the blue sky, to swim in a lake, to say what they want and not be sent to jail for it. you know, simple little things.

 I hold his hands and I smile.
 My heart fills with love and regret.
 I am sure you know what I mean.
-You always did and I keep talking to you, in my dreams, in my blog, on little pieces of paper, in my head... in my soul.
+You always did and I keep talking with you, in my dreams, in my head, as I am cooking, cleaning, driving, change diapers, read, I talk with you, I carry you in my soul.